Iowa people

-The Iowa, also known as Ioway or Báxoje (Báxoje ich'é, "grey snow people"), are a Native American tribe.
-Historically, they spoke a Chiwere Siouan language.
+The Iowa, also known as Ioway or Báxoje (Báxoje ich'é), are a Native American tribe.
+Historically, they spoke a Chiwere, which was a Siouan-Catawban language.
 Today, they are enrolled in either of two federally recognized tribes: the Iowa Tribe of Oklahoma and the Iowa Tribe of Kansas and Nebraska.

 The Iowa, Missouria, and Otoe tribes were all once part of the Ho-Chunk people and were all Chiwere language speakers.
 They left their ancestral homelands in Southern Wisconsin for Eastern Iowa, a state that bears their name.

 In 1837, the Iowa were moved from Iowa to reservations in Brown County, Kansas, and Richardson County, Nebraska.
 Bands of Iowa were forced into Indian Territory in the late 19th century and settled south of Perkins, Oklahoma, to become the Iowa Tribe of Oklahoma.